ritamdas2/smart-connected-systems/quest-4/report.md

 ### Node.js & Web Client

-The server.js file reads in a time stamp, fob id, and vote from the ESP32 through UDP socket.
+The server.js file creates the web client and reads in a time stamp, fob id, and vote from the ESP32 through UDP socket.
 The server creates a DB and puts this info into the DB in json format.

 ` db - Key : Value`
 `{ time: [ date.now() ], fobID: [1], vote: [R] }`